 Students majoring in Hospitality and Tourism Management have an opportunity to gain international experience studying in Spain.
 Student can choose to begin the program studying intensive Spanish language for the month of September.
-Then the students enroll in hospitality and tourism courses at the University of Balearic Islands for fall and spring semesters.
+After, students enroll in hospitality and tourism courses at the University for fall and spring semesters.
 The fall semester runs from October to February and the spring semester runs from mid February to June.
 Students who successfully complete the courses receive transfer credit from UW-Stout which can be used to meet degree requirements for the Hotel, Restaurant and Tourism degree.

 Palma de Mallorca, the capital city, has about 300,000 inhabitants.
 Its attractive harbor, historic sites and nightlife make it a popular location for study.
 The University of Balearic Islands is located in the city of Palma.
 Nearly 13,000 students enroll in a variety of degree programs such as science, business, social sciences and education as well as hospitality and tourism.
 The School of Tourism was founded in 1987 and currently enrolls about 1,500 students.
 It is housed in a new building with modern laboratories, classrooms and computer facilities.

 Students are advised to meet with their Program Director to select courses that will meet degree requirements at UW-Stout.
 Students enroll in at least four courses each semester and receive three transfer credits for each course successfully completed.
 Several humanities and business courses are offered in English.
 To view course offerings click here.